stanleyaz/rivian-reddit-nlp-classification/README.md

 - **Create and compare two models**.
 Any two classifiers at least of your choosing: random forest, logistic regression, KNN, etc.
 - A Jupyter Notebook with your analysis for a peer audience of data scientists.
 - An executive summary of your results.
-- A short presentation outlining your process and findings for a semi-technical audience.
+- A short presentation (8 minutes maximum) outlining your process and findings for a semi-technical audience.

 **Pro Tip:** You can find a good example executive summary [here](https://www.proposify.biz/blog/executive-summary).